- You should exercise normal safety precautions in Qatar.

 Penalties for drug offences include long prison sentences.
 The presence of illegal drugs in the body is considered possession.
 Medications that are available over the counter or by prescription in Australia may be illegal in Qatar.
 See the Health Issues section below for further details.

 Australians who might engage in activities that involve local legal matters, particularly with regard to family law (divorce, child custody and child support), are strongly advised to seek professional advice and ensure they are aware of their rights and responsibilities.
-See also Information for Dual Nationals below.
+Decisions relating to child custody are based on Islamic law.
+See also Information for Dual nationals below.

 An employer’s permission to leave Qatar, in the form of an exit permit, is required prior to departure under Qatari Labour Law.